Invitation to Stora Enso's Q2 results webcast on 21 July 2021

 Those analysts and investors who wish to ask questions should join the conference call (details below).
 All participants can follow the presentation over the webcast.

-Media representatives who wish to ask questions after the Interim Report is published, may contact Carl Norell, Press Officer, Stora Enso at +46 72 2410349.
+Media representatives who wish to ask questions after the Interim Report is published, may contact Carl Norell, press officer at Stora Enso at +46 72 2410349.

 The link to the webcast will be also available on the Stora Enso website: storaenso.com/investors